 - Enhanced support for ISO C++ through the Edison Design Group (EDG) front end.
 This provides a full C++ parser that passes a program representation to the ARM compiler for code generation.
 This now includes support for throwing and catching C++ exceptions. - Multifile compilation provides optimization across compile units.
-Use the new --multifile option to specify this behavior.
-Multifile compilation requires you to specify multiple files on the command line, for example:
+Use the new specify multiple files on the command line, for example: